Andreibozato/Automatic_Traffic_Light_Arduino/README.md

-# 🚥 Projeto: Sistema de Semáforos Sincronizados

-Este projeto envolve um sistema de gerenciamento de tráfego criado com **Arduino**.
-A finalidade é controlar de maneira segura e automática a interseção entre veículos e pedestres.
+# 🚥 Project: Synchronized Traffic Light System

+This project involves a traffic management system created with **Arduino**.
+The purpose is to safely and automatically control the intersection between vehicles and pedestrians.

-## 🚀 Como Funciona?
+## 🚀 How It Works?
-O código gerencia um total de **4 semáforos**:
+The code manages a total of **4 traffic lights**:
-* **2 Semáforos para Veículos**
+* **2 Traffic Lights for Vehicles**
-* **2 Semáforos para Pedestres**
+* **2 Traffic Lights for Pedestrians**

-### 🚦 Lógica de Operação:
+### 🚦 Operating Logic:
-Para assegurar que ninguém se machuque no cruzamento, o sistema opera de maneira alternada e simultânea:

-1.  **Sincronização Carro/Pedestre:** Sempre que o semáforo do carro está **Vermelho**, o de pedestre correspondente fica **Verde**.
-    * Se o semáforo do carro muda para **Verde**, o de pedestre fica automaticamente **Vermelho**.
-2.  **Alternância de Via:**
-    * Enquanto o Semáforo de Carro 1 permite a passagem, o Semáforo de Carro 2 bloqueia, e vice-versa.
+To ensure that no one gets hurt at the intersection, the system operates in an alternating and simultaneous manner:

+1.  **Car/Pedestrian Synchronization:** Whenever the car traffic light is **Red**, the corresponding pedestrian traffic light turns **Green**.
+    * If the car traffic light changes to **Green**, the pedestrian traffic light automatically turns **Red**.
+2.  **Lane Alternation:**
+    * While Car Traffic Light 1 allows passage, Car Traffic Light 2 blocks it, and vice versa.
-## 💻 Ambiente de Simulação
+## 💻 Simulation Environment
-Este projeto foi desenvolvido e testado de forma virtual, sem a necessidade de componentes físicos no momento.
+This project was developed and tested virtually, without the need for physical components at the moment.

 * **Software:** [SimulIDE](https://www.simulide.com/)
-* **Placa Simulada:** Arduino Uno
+* **Simulated Board:** Arduino Uno
-* **Componentes Virtuais:**
-  * LEDs para sinalização de tráfego.
+* **Virtual Components:** * LEDs for traffic signaling.
-  * Resistores virtuais.
+  * Virtual resistors.
-  * Painel de conexões do simulador.
+  * Simulator connection panel.
 <img width="678" height="358" alt="image" src="https://github.com/user-attachments/assets/47fcbd11-d402-421b-8ee0-fcbac526638a" />

 ---
-*Projeto desenvolvido para fins de estudo sobre lógica de programação e eletrônica.*
+*Project developed for study purposes on programming logic and electronics.*